706-993-8272 Kenneth tarver

 KB Sports Basketball has partnered with National Sports ID (NSID) to provide a safe and inexpensive way to verify your players. !
 GET VERIFIED

 Grade-based teams are classified based on the grade they are attending in school as of Oct.
 1 of the Playing Year.
 There are exceptions where some athletes can "play down" a grade level, see notated Grade Exception criteria for each division below.
-Please note, the 11th/12th Grade division is a combined division at Teammate Basketball tournaments.
+Please note, the 11th/12th Grade division is a combined division at KB Sports Basketball tournaments.

 2nd Grade - A player must be in the 2nd grade as of October 1, 2019 and cannot turn 10 prior to September 1, 2020.